Department of Agricultural Sciences

 AG 3325.
 Animal Nutrition.

-Principles of animal nutrition with emphasis on digestion, absorption, metabolism, and function of nutrients; estimation of feedstuff nutritive value; and requirements of animals.
-(WI) Prerequisite: AG 1445 and BIO 1130 and BIO 1330 and CHEM 1141 and CHEM 1341 all with grades of "D" or better.
+This course addresses the principles of animal nutrition with emphasis on digestion, absorption, metabolism, and function of nutrients.
+Also covered are the estimation of the feed source nutritive value, the animal nutritional requirements and the impact on animal growth and function.
+Prerequisite: AG 1301 and BIO 1330 and CHEM 1341 all with grades of "C" or better.

 Grade Mode: Standard Letter